 If the bees are already at work on your home:

 - Treat Active Holes: If the holes are still active, you may want to treat the holes with a targeted dose of insecticide first.
 Products such as pyrethrum, boric acid, carbaryl (Sevin), or any spray labeled for flying insects will do the trick.
 The best time to treat the holes is at night when bees are resting, or in early spring while they’re still hibernating.
-Apply the spray or powder directly in the hole, staying on alert for an angry female bee that might emerge.
+Apply the spray or powder directly into the hole, staying on alert for an angry female bee that might emerge.
 By the next day, you should be able to fill and paint over the tunnel.

 - Avoid Wood Treatments: Since carpenter bees don’t actually eat wood, treating it doesn’t do much good.